Majahuitas Beach: An Insider’s Guide to this Secret Cove

 The beauty of this coastal sanctuary is complemented by several coves and an impressive underwater canyon, which includes different caves and reefs inhabited by fish of a thousand colors and several of the so-called eel gardens.

-If you’re already planning on touring Banderas Bay, then you should definitely visit Majahuitas, a beach that has everything vacationers could wish for and much more.
+If you’re already planning on touring Banderas Bay, then you should definitely visit Majahuitas, a beach with everything vacationers wish for and much more.

-Ecotourism enthusiasts will enjoy Majahuitas Beach to the fullest since there are abundant mangrove swamps that serve as a habitat for different species of herons and wild ducks.
+Ecotourism enthusiasts will enjoy Majahuitas Beach to the fullest since abundant mangrove swamps serve as a habitat for different species of herons and wild ducks.